Showing posts with label nashville. Show all posts

 On December 9, Hubby and I attended the Florence Christmas Parade.

-On December 10, Hubby and I attended Dickens of a Christmas from 9-12, and from 2-4 PM, we attended the Leipers Fork Parade.
+On December 10, Hubby and I attended Dickens of a Christmas from 9 to 12, and from 2 to 4 P.M., we participated in the Leipers Fork Parade.

 On December 11, I took my granddaughter's pictures for graduation.

-December 12-14: Hubby and I spent a couple of days in Gulf Shores.
+December 12-14: Hubby and I spent a few days in Gulf Shores.
 We rode to Theodore to walk through the Christmas lights at the Bellingrath Gardens.
-We spent a few hours on the beach, watching a miniature train show and walking through Heritage Park.
+We spent a few hours on the beach, watching a miniature train show, and walking through Heritage Park.

-December 17, My granddaughter Hannah Hughes will graduate from UNA on 12/17/2016 at 2:30 PM with a degree in Elementary Education.
+On December 17, 2016, my granddaughter, Hannah Hughes, will graduate from UNA at 2:30 P.M. with a degree in Elementary Education.

-December 24, We will have Christmas with the kids and grandkids.
+On December 24, we will have Christmas with the kids and grandkids.

 December 19-24: Hubby is taking off for Christmas Vacation.